 Exploration of basic studio problems in the visual arts through a variety of art media with emphasis on the elements and principles of art as they relate to two-dimensional space.
 (F)

-ART 0102 Fundamentals of Three-Dimensional Design

-Study and application of the elements and principles of art as they relate to threedimensional space.
-(W)

-ART 0103 Drawing and Composition I Introduction to and exploration of the drawing process through improvisa ceptual, and conceptual experiences.
-Emphasis on the structural elements zational principles of art as they relate to the drawing process.
-(5p) 2-4-4 ational, per- and organi- ART 8184 Ancient and Medieval Art History A study of prehistoric art, Egyptian art, Middle Eastern art, Greek, Etruscearly Christian and Byzantine, and Medieval art, with emphasis on stymethods, purposes and accomplishments.
-(F) 3-0-3 an, Roman, des, media, ART 6105 Renalssance Art History Survey of Western art from the Romanesque through the Baroque periods was on the art of the Renaissance in Italy and northern Europe.
-(W) 3-0-3 vith empha- ART 0106 History of Modern Art Study of nineteenth and twentieth-century art.
-(Sp) 3-0-3 ART 0160 Survey of Art Introduction to principles of art, including media, style, technique.
-Empha tian, Greek, Roman, Byzantine, Medieval, Renaissance, Baroque, Ne Roman tic, Impressionistic and Modern art.
-(May not be taken as an a professional art course.)
-(F, 5p) no-Classical, ART 8201 Drawing and Composition II Confrontation of the figure, landscape, and still life through a variety concepts and media.
+ART 0102 Fundamentals of Three-Dimensional Design Study and application of the elements and principles of art as they relate to three-dimensional space.
+(W) ART 0103 Drawing and Composition I Introduction to and exploration of the drawing process through improvisational, perceptual, and conceptual experiences.
+Emphasis on the structural elements and organizational principles of arts as they relate to the drawing process.
+(Sp) ART 0104 Ancient and Medieval Art History A study of prehistoric art, Egyptian art, Middle Eastern art, Greek, Etruscan, Roman, early Christian and Byzantine, and Medieval art, with emphasis on styles, media, methods, purposes and accomplishments.
+(F) ART 0105 Renaissance Art History Survey of Western art from the Romanesque through the Baroque periods with emphasis on the art of the Renaissance in Italy and northern Europe.
+(W) ART 0106 History of Modern Art Study of nineteenth and twentieth-century art.
+(Sp) ART 0160 Survey of Art Introduction to principles of art, including media, style, technique.
+Emphasis on Egyptian, Greek, Roman, Byzantine, Medieval, Renaissance, Baroque, Neo-Classical, Romantic, Impressionistic and Modern art.
+(May not be taken as an AFA degree professional art course.)
+(F, Sp) ART 0201 Drawing and Composition II Confrontation of the figure, landscape, and still life through a variety of drawing concepts and media.
 Prerequisite: ART 0101 or ART 0103.
-(F) 2-4-4 of drawing ART 0202 Painting I Introduction to the painting experience through exploration of various pair (W) 1-4-3 nting media.
-ART 0203 Printmaking Introduction to the printmaking process through exploration of various techniques, Prerequisite: ART 0101 or ART 0103.
-(Sp) 1-4-3 printmaking ART 0204 Introduction to Sculpture Exploration of three-dimensional form through the application of diver- media.
-Prerequisite: ART 0102, (F) 1-4-3 se sculpture ART 0205 Constructive Design: Clay Exploration of clay as a sculptural medium.
+(F) 1-4-3 ART 0202 Painting I Introduction to the painting experience through exploration of various painting media.
+(W) 1-4-3 ART 0203 Printmaking Introduction to the printmaking process through exploration of various printmaking techniques, Prerequisite: ART 0101 or ART 0103.
+(Sp) ART 0204 Introduction to Sculpture Exploration of three-dimensional form through the application of diverse sculpture media.
 Prerequisite: ART 0102.
-(W) 1-4-3 ART 0206 Life Drawing Study of the human form by drawing the model in various media.
-(5p) 1-4-3 ART 0207 Painting II Development of original work in various painting media through a problem-solving approach.
-Prerequisites: ART 0101, 0103 or 0202.
-(5p) 1-4-3 n individual ART 0208 Presentation Techniques for the Visual Artist Development of basic skills related to visual art presentation: framing, mat lio presentation, etc. (F, Su) 0-2-1 tting, portfo- ART 0209 Painting III 1-4-3
+(F) ART 0205 Constructive Design: Clay Exploration of clay as a sculptural medium.
+Prerequisite: ART 0102.
+(W) ART 0206 Life Drawing Study of the human form by drawing the model in various media.
+(Sp) ART 0207 Painting II Development of original work in various painting media through an individual problem- solving approach, Prerequisites: ART 0101, 0103 or 0202.
+(Sp) ART 0208 Presentation Techniques for the Visual Artist 0-2-1 Development of basic skills related to visual art presentation: framing, matting, portfolio presentation, etc. (F, Su) ART 0209 Painting III ART 0250 Selected Topics in Art

 Further involvement with the painting process.
 Emphasis on individual exploration, technical understanding, and compositional resolutions.
-Prerequisite: ART 0207 (W,
+Prerequisite: ART 6207 (W, Sp)

-Sp)